debug-ito/kon-board/README.md

 (For now, **only Japanese locale** is supported)

+You can see the meal calendar [as a table](screenshots/shot_caltable.png) as well as a list.

 You can see the recipes for meals in the calendar.

 <a href="screenshots/shot_recipe.png"><img src="screenshots/shot_recipe.png" alt="Recipe" width="500" /></a>